greymass/retired-website/src/pages/blog/using-wabt-for-push-apis-during-the-transition-to-eos-vm-20x.en.md

 ---
-title: Using WABT for "push" APIs during the transition to EOS-VM (2.0.x)
+title: "Using WABT for \"push\" APIs during the transition to EOS-VM (2.0.x)"
 date: 2020-02-23
 author: Greymass Team
 featured: true